Crypto terminology, decoded.

 Externally Owned Account (EOA)

-An Ethereum account controlled by a private key (as opposed to a contract account), used to send transactions and hold ETH/tokens.
+An EOA is an Ethereum account controlled by a private key, used to sign transactions and hold ETH or tokens.

 Fair Launch